Chicago Stock Exchange: 19th century

-1901–2000
+20th century

 In July 1914, the Exchange closed as a result of World War I, and remained closed until December 11.
 In October 1915, the basis of quoting and trading in stocks changed from percent to par value to dollars.
 On April 26, 1920, the Chicago Stock Exchange Stock Clearing Corporation was established.
 On October 29, 1929, the stock market crashed, resulting in a very difficult time period for the Chicago Stock Exchange, and the stock market in general.

 In 1949, the CHX merged with the exchanges of St. Louis, Cleveland and Minneapolis/St. Paul to form the Midwest Stock Exchange, which kept its headquarters in Chicago.
 In 1959, the New Orleans Stock Exchange became part of the Midwest Stock Exchange, and in the early 1960s the Midwest Stock Exchange Service Corporation was established to provide centralized accounting for member firms.

 In April 1978, the Chicago Stock Exchange launched an Intermarket Trading System (ITS), a system that allowed orders to be sent from one exchange to another to ensure that customers received the best execution available.
 In the 1980s, the Chicago Stock Exchange made several technological advancements to improve trading.
 In 1982, the CHX launched the MAX system, which allowed CHX to be one of the first stock exchanges to provide fully automated order execution.
 In 1987, the CHX implemented programs to trade Nasdaq securities.

 In the 1990s, the Exchange had a rebirth, and in 1993 changed its name back to the Chicago Stock Exchange, reflecting its roots and identity within the Chicago financial community.
 In 1997 the Chicago Stock Exchange began trading exchange-traded funds (ETFs).